 From the top of the Settings pane, tap Control Panel.

 The desktop’s Control Panel appears.

-The Display window appears, shown in this figure.
+The Display window appears.

 In the Change the Size of All Items area, tap the setting Medium - 125% and then tap the Apply button.

 When Windows asks you to sign out of your computer and apply your changes, tap the Sign Out Now button.

 If you haven’t saved any work, save it before clicking the Sign Out Now button.
 If you don’t, your hard work disappears.

 When you sign back into your Surface, your desktop will be larger and easier to control by touch alone.

 The larger size affects only the desktop.
 Your Start screen and apps remain unaffected.